MicrosoftDocs/win32/desktop-src/SecMgmt/installing-and-registering-a-password-filter-dll.md

 ---
-Description: 'The Windows password filter DLL, Passfilt.dll, runs in the security context of the local system account and helps you filter domain or local account passwords.' ms.assetid: '12a6fe6d-5b37-4fcf-bd04-0a22d84ba323'
+Description: The Windows password filter DLL, Passfilt.dll, runs in the security context of the local system account and helps you filter domain or local account passwords. ms.assetid: 12a6fe6d-5b37-4fcf-bd04-0a22d84ba323
-title: Installing and Registering a Password Filter DLL
+title: Installing and Registering a Password Filter DLL ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Installing and Registering a Password Filter DLL